mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 #### Reading Asset Information

-You can read the data (e.g. static asset variables, or full asset information) from MindSphere using the following message.
-This can be used to implement a "digital shadow/digital twin" pattern, where the change in the MindSphere variables is reflected to the real world asset.
+You can read the data (e.g. static asset variables, or full asset information) from {{site.productname}} using the following message.
+This can be used to implement a "digital shadow/digital twin" pattern, where the change in the {{site.productname}} variables is reflected to the real world asset.
 See [bidirectional communication example flow](https://playground.mindconnect.rocks/#flow/9ff72be.3d502d8) on playground for a full example.

 ```javascript
 msg.payload = {